 Walmart does have its own branded EVOO.
 Its Great Value organic extra virgin olive oil is $9.86 for a 51-ounce jar, or about 19 cents per fluid ounce, and we're not sure if it's received accolades.

 Note, too, the Kirkland Signature name is on a wide lineup of other cooking oils, including coconut, canola and corn.

 If you're retired and eating at home more, you're running the dishwasher more.
 And you've probably noticed the mounting cost for those convenient dishwasher pods, especially if you’re buying name-brand detergent.
 You don’t have to.

-- Kirkland Signature Premium Dishwasher Pacs get the job done at a fraction of the price of national brands.
-You’ll pay $9.79 for 115 pods, or less than 9 cents per load.
-Costco also stocks packages of Cascade Complete ActionPacs for $15.99 for 104 pods, or more than 15 cents per load.
+Kirkland Signature Premium Dishwasher Pacs get the job done at a fraction of the price of national brands.
+You’ll pay $9.99 for 115 pods, or less than 9 cents per load.
+Costco also stocks packages of Cascade Complete Action pods for $15.99 for 90 pods, or more than 18 cents per load, twice the cost of the Kirkland brand.
 In recent testing by Consumer Reports, Kirkland’s pods bested all competitors including name-brand pods from Cascade and Finish.

 My home has become a Kirkland Signature paper products home: facial tissue, TP and paper towels, all better, in our experience, than most national brands we previously used.
 During cold season, we use a lot of tissues, and need only one Kirkland Signature tissue versus two with national brands to get the nose job done.